CRESSLE

 Projects will focus on two key climate challenges faced by urban communities: extreme heat and extreme precipitation/flooding.
 Key elements include: 1) assessing the exposure of climate impacts, such as heating or rainfall across a city, as a function of atmospheric forcing, geography and landcover; 2) assessing social vulnerability of communities to understand how the same forcing can have disproportionate impacts across urban areas; and 3) investigating strategic solutions by aligning downscale geophysical data and social indicators of community resilience.

-Communities & Landscapes
+Communities & Land Use

 Projects will address resilience challenges associated with land-use change, with implications for the value of civic green spaces, and food and water resource resilience.
 The geoscience approaches will involve geospatial and remote sensing analysis, and geochemical analyses of water and soil.
 These data will be used to study landscape changes, water quality and quantity, and soil quality.